Honduras is located in Central America, between Guatemala, El Salvador, and Nicaragua, on the southernmost edge of the continent of North America.

-After a brief period of rule by Mexico, Honduras joins the United Provinces of Central America in 1823, which also include Costa Rica, El Salvador, Guatemala and Nicaragua.
+After a brief period of rule by Mexico, Honduras joined the United Provinces of Central America in 1823, which also included Costa Rica, El Salvador, Guatemala, and Nicaragua.

-After a few years of turmoil the United Provinces of Central America is dissolved, leading to Honduras issuing a second declaration of independence in 1839.
+After a few years of turmoil, the United Provinces of Central America dissolved, leading to Honduras issuing a second declaration of independence in 1839.

-Honduras is the second largest country in Central America, Nicaragua is the largest.
+Honduras is the second largest country in Central America, after Nicaragua.